 A contract is an agreement made between two or more persons to do or to abstain from doing a particular act.
 It creates a legal obligation giving legal rights to a certain person and the duty for the same is imposed on the other party.
 So, the elements of a contract are an agreement and its enforceability.
-Agreement: According to Section 2(e) of the Contract Act an agreement is every promise and every set of promises forming the consideration for each other.
+Contract Act an agreement is every promise and every set of promises forming the consideration for each other.
 A promise is an offer by one party which is accepted by another party.